 The simplest way to find products to sell on Amazon is to get products at wholesale and then sell them at retail price.
 The key is to deal with a reputable wholesaler – not a “middle man”.

-1. People are lazy sometimes.
-They Google search some item they want, Amazon is the first thing to pop up, they trust Amazon and the convenience of buying it without driving around town to find it in a store.
+They Google search some item they want, Amazon is the first thing to pop up.
+They trust Amazon and like the convenience of buying it without driving around town to find it in a store.

 Tools, toys, food, household items, or anything else that you find way below retail; these are all things you can sell on Amazon.

-I’ll spare the details on shipping things to Amazon, but in summary you walk through the Amazon seller site and find the item you are going to sell.
-You set your price, and select that you want to sell FBA.
-Amazon will tell you where to ship it, and you can pay for UPS postage at their rate – print your label, box it up, and send it in.
+I’ll spare the details on shipping things to Amazon, but in summary, you walk through the Amazon seller site and find the item you are going to sell.
+You set your price and select that you want to sell FBA.
+Amazon will tell you where to ship it, and you can pay for UPS postage at their rate.
+Then you print your label, box it up, and send it in.

-Another nice benefit of FBA which ultimately saves you money, and makes the fees totally worth it in my opinion, is that you can ship cases of items together.
+Another nice benefit of FBA which ultimately saves you money, is that you can ship cases of items together.
 Here is a real example of how this worked in my favor.

 I got the boxes of books in 2 days, opened them and put the stickers on each item that you have to in order to mark your inventory, and shipped them right back to Amazon.
 They were in my possession for about 3 hours.
 A couple days later I had the set for sale for $49, while Amazon had bumped its price back up to $99.

-At this point you are probably convinced that Amazon has the potential to become a full-time job, but more realistically can be a source of part-time or extra income for people at any age.
-Here are some tips for how to get started selling on Amazon:
+At this point, you are probably convinced that Amazon has the potential to become a full-time job, but more realistically can be a source of part-time or extra income for people at any age.
+Here are some tips on how to get started selling on Amazon.

 Here are some great books and other resources that can take you more in depth on how to sell on Amazon.
 Many of these I have used myself.